AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 2. Function

-This script first subsets the input expression matrices to MB samples only.
-Next, the poly-A and rRNA depleted input matrices containing only MB samples are merged together using common genes.
-Using this merged matrix, we then generate two input matrices for molecular subtype classification:
+This script first subsets the input gene expression matrix to MB samples only.
+Next, it generates two input matrices for molecular subtype classification:

 	1. uncorrected log-normalized FPKM matrix and
 	2. batch corrected, log-normalized FPKM matrix.